co-up/co-up.de/README.md

 __Publish.__ If it's all good and you're ready to publish it, change the date on the file and move it to `_posts`.

+### Setting Social Media info

+On default the first 50 words will be used as a preview in social media.
+You can overwrite this by setting  `description: you description` in the meta section.

+You can specify a image that is used for social media previews by setting `images: path_to/image.img` in the meta section.

 ## Style guide